Dead-nettles, Woundworts & Allies

 Leaf

-Variegated Archangel Lamiastrum galeobdolon subsp. argentatum
+Variegated Archangel Lamium galeobdolon subsp. argentatum

-A popular garden plant that soon becomes aggresive and dominant.
+(Lamiastrum galeobdolon) A popular garden plant that soon becomes aggresive and dominant.
 This unfortunately means that this is one of the commonest invasives in roadside copses and shady places, where people dump unwanted garden refuse.
 Flowers May to June.
 A vigorously spreading plant, forming extensive mats of variegated leaves.

 Variegated Archangel Variegated Archangel Variegated Archangel Variegated Archangel